endiangroup/endian.io/content/articles/compandauth/index.md

 When you want to unlock that 'user' just flip the sign bit back to positive.
 All previously valid sessions will return to being valid.

-Here's an interactive version of all of the above<span class="mobile-only"> (you'll probably want to turn you phone to landscape)</span>:
+Here's an interactive version of all of the above:

 {{< caa >}}